-When talking with clients who have senior pets, the biggest comment I hear is “They are much too old to be under anesthetic.”
+When talking with clients who have senior pets, the biggest comment I hear is, “They are much too old to be under anesthetic.”
 I want to help put your mind at ease in regards to that concern.
 One of our favourite sayings here at Hillcrest is, “Age is not a disease.”
 And it’s true!
 Just because your pet is older, does not mean that they are sick!
 Yes, older pets are more prone to developing diseases and more health concerns compared to their younger counterparts.
-But that is why we have lots of protocols and recommendations to help screen and monitor for any concerns prior to using anesthetic in senior pets.
+That is why we have lots of protocols and recommendations to help screen and monitor for any concerns prior to using anesthetic in senior pets.

 So, what exactly do we do that helps keep your pet safe under anesthetic?
 It all starts with a physical exam by a veterinarian.
 During that physical exam, they are going to listen to your pet’s heart and lungs to check for any abnormalities.
 They’ll examine their teeth, skin, joints, musculature, nervous system, weight, eyes and ears.
 If you have any other concerns like new lumps or bumps, they will check those out too.